rishisrivastava07/Updated-WanderLust-Project/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or report issues.

-## License

-This project is licensed under the MIT License.

----

 Feel free to update the repository link and environment variables with your actual credentials before deployment.